-There are several ways to implement geofencing around a location, each with varying levels of accuracy for measuring visitors to stores.
+There are several ways to set up geofencing around a location, each with varying levels of accuracy for measuring visitors to stores.
 The most basic method of location-based geofencing is called radius geofencing and is generally performed by placing a radius around a place’s address.
 This can be improved by placing a radius around geo-codes instead, which places a radius around the center of a business location.
 However, the issue with both of these methods is most locations are not circular, so radius geofencing often leads to wasted ad spend.

-While there are several different types of geofencing options, which one you implement is often correlated to your goals.
+While there are several different types of geofencing options, which one you set up is often correlated to your goals.
 GroundTruth Ads Manager makes it easy for advertisers to set a geofence, whether performed by polygon mapping through its proprietary mapping technology called Blueprints or by placing a radial fence around a location.